-If you are looking to upgrade from a depricated version (before v2.1) please review the upgrade notes which are located here.
+If you are looking to upgrade from a deprecated version (before v2.1) please review the upgrade notes which are located here.

 Installing the Amazon Connect app